christiandudel/EDSD2020/Slides/firstsession.md

 - https://github.com/christiandudel/EDSD2020
 - https://osf.io/c6jru/

-Materials will mostly consist of R code and some slides.
+Materials will consist of R code and some slides.

 # Assignment: Overview

 - One assignment
-- Assignment handed out on XX.YY.
+- Assignment handed out on October 7
-- Deadline: ZZ.ZZ.
+- Deadline: October 13, midnight
 - Assignment will consist of several tasks: "Do this and that with R", "Solve this problem with R", etc.

 # Assignment: Your solutions